tangshuang/databaxe/README.md

 })
 ```

-Notice: when you forcely request, subscribers will be fired after data come back, and local database will be update too.
+Notice: when you forcely request, subscribers will be fired after data come back, and local store will be update too.
 So it is a good way to use force request when you want to refresh local cached data.

 ### save(id, data, params, options)